 While both of these spiders prefer to be left alone by humans and other animals, there are some behavioral differences between the two.
 For example, brown recluses live up to their name and prefer to live a reclusive life without confrontation, while black widow spiders can be aggressive if protecting their eggs.

 Even though this isn’t a hard-and-fast rule, and both types of spiders will bite if they are surprised, you are more likely to be bitten by a black widow spider and a brown recluse spider.
-Brown recluses often bite out of fear or accidentally when they are pressed against skin.
+Brown recluses often bite out of fear or accidentally when they are pressed against the skin.
 Black widows lunge more often than brown recluses.

 Black Widow Spider vs Brown Recluse Spider: Venom Level